minio/mc/README.md

   ls		List files and folders.
   mb		Make a bucket or folder.
-  cat		Display contents of a file. rm		Remove file or bucket [WARNING: Use with care]. pipe		Write contents of stdin to one or more targets.
-Pipe is the opposite of cat command. cp		Copy one or more objects to a target. mirror	Mirror folders recursively from a single source to many destinations. session	Manage saved sessions of cp and mirror operations. share		Download and upload documents. diff		Compute differences between two files or folders. access	Set or get access permissions. config	Manage ‘mc’ configuration. update	Check for new software updates. version	Print version.
+  cat		Display contents of a file. pipe		Write contents of stdin to one or more targets.
+When no target is specified, it writes to stdout. share		Generate URL for sharing. cp		Copy one or more objects to a target. mirror	Mirror folders recursively from a single source to many destinations. diff		Compute differences between two folders. rm		Remove file or bucket [WARNING: Use with care]. access	Manage bucket access permissions. session	Manage saved sessions of cp and mirror operations. config	Manage configuration file. update	Check for a new software update. version	Print version.
 ```